William Adams (samurai): Historical legacy and evaluations

 Grave of Miura Anjin, Hirado, Nagasaki Prefecture, Japan.
 The small hiragana characters to the right are a phonetic transcription of "William Adams", using the historical character 'ゐ' for 'wi'.

-It was rumoured that Adams' bones were taken for safekeeping by a family member or close friend and reburied at what is now the William Adams Memorial Park on Sakigata Hill, Hirado.
+It was rumoured that Adams's bones were taken for safekeeping by a family member or close friend and reburied at what is now the William Adams Memorial Park on Sakigata Hill, Hirado.
 In 1931, a grave marked as a Miura family tomb was excavated and skeletal remains discovered there were assumed to belong to Adams, but without DNA evidence this could not be confirmed with certainty.
 The remains were later placed in a Showa period ceramic funerary urn and reburied under a tombstone dedicated to Miura Anjin.

 An urn matching the 1931 description was excavated in 2017.
 In 2019, Japanese archaeologists announced the discovery of bones at the site believed to be those of Adams.
-The subsequent mtDNA analysis had indicated that Adams' mitochondrial DNA likely belongs to haplogroup H. The analysis also showed aspects such as the dietary habits and burial style that matched with Adams.
-In April 2020, the University of Tokyo conducted conclusive forensic tests on the bones and confirmed it was William Adams' grave.
+The subsequent mtDNA analysis had indicated that Adams's mitochondrial DNA likely belongs to haplogroup H. The analysis also showed aspects such as the dietary habits and burial style that matched with Adams.
+In April 2020, the University of Tokyo conducted conclusive forensic tests on the bones and confirmed it was William Adams's grave.

-French literary critic Michel Foucault retold Adams' tale in The Discourse on Language.
+French literary critic Michel Foucault retold Adams's tale in The Discourse on Language.
 According to Foucault, the story embodies one of the "great myths of European culture," and the idea that a mere sailor could teach mathematics to the Japanese shōgun shows the difference between the open exchange of knowledge in Europe, as opposed to the secretive control of knowledge under "oriental tyranny".
 In fact, Adams was not a mere sailor but the chief navigator of the fleet, and his value to the shōgun was in his practical knowledge of shipbuilding.